ahauser31/vim-latex-live-preview/README.md

 This fork includes several changes for usage of the plugin on macOs, specifically for using the viewer Skim.
 If you are not using macOS / Skim, please stick to the main branch by xuhdev.

+In addition, this fork gets rid of Python.
+It's not needed when features of modern vim / neovim are used and just slows everything down.

+Lastly, this fork changes the command to start the preview to something easier to remember (see below).

 Table of Contents
 -----------------